gardener/gardener/docs/concepts/apiserver_admission_plugins.md

 _(enabled by default)_

-This admission controller reacts on `Create` operations for `Shoots`s.
+This admission controller reacts on `Create` operations for `Shoot`s.
 It mutates `Shoot` resources which have an `ExposureClass` referenced by merging both their `shootSelectors` and/or `tolerations` into the `Shoot` resource.

 ## `ExtensionValidator`